dkarageo/image_tagger/README.md

 You will see another version of the documentation.
 This one is for people who prefer the style of _Redoc_ docs, instead of the _Swagger UI_ based ones.

+## Run the docker container

+In order to use the API in a production environment, a docker container can be built using the following command:

+* `docker build -t imagetagger .`

+Then, container can be run by executing the command below:

+* `docker run -d -p 8000:8000 -e PORT=8000 imagetagger`

+As you may have noticed, in order to run the container, `PORT` environmental variable should be passed to the container.
+It defines the port the server will listen to and also makes the container ready to be deployed in cloud services like _Google Cloud_.

 ## Endpoints